Malay-Acehnese conflicts: Acehnese conquest of Aru (1539)

+Johorean invasion of Aru (1540)

+In 1540 Aru kingdom demanding the Johor Sultanate reinforcements to recaptured their strongest military base in Panecitan river who get conquered by Acehnese in 1539, before Aru requested the Johor reinforcement the Johor decided to make an agreement with Acehnese but get declined.
+In response the Johor forces who led by Laksamana invading the Aru in mission for liberated Aru from Aceh hand.

+The Johor forces with strength 2.000 troops and 4.000 mariners landed on Panecitan River and they bombarded the Acehnese troops who remained stay on fort, this bombardement make the Acehnese forces in berserk conditions and making Johor forces easilty penetrating into the fort.
+This invasion ended with Acehnese casualties 540 men death (140 Acehnese and 400 Turkish).

+Acehnese invasion of Johor (1564)

+After encountered Johor at Aru, in 1564 the Acehnese forces invading the Johor Lama with large forces.
+This invasion resulted in burning and sack of Johor Lama and capturing Alauddin Riayat Shah II of Johor,with the defeat of Johor, Aru fell to Aceh and was entrusted to Alauddin's son Abdullah.

+Acehnese invasion of Perak (1575)

+In 1575 the Acehnese forces invade and subjugated the Perak Sultanate, the Acehnese was killed the Perak Sultan’s who was the kinsman of Johor Sultanate,the military conquest resulted in the Perak who became vassal state of Aceh Sultanate.

+Later conflict

 Under Sultan Alauddin al-Kahar, Aceh mounted large-scale assaults on Portuguese Malacca in the 1560s and 1570s.
 In 1568, the sultan deployed some 15,000 men, including Ottoman-trained gunners and African mercenaries, supported by a fleet of 300 vessels.
 Portuguese and Johor defenders repelled the siege after weeks of intense fighting, killing thousands of Acehnese.
 In 1573, Aceh returned with 7,000 men and 25 galleys, but a sudden storm scattered the fleet and the Portuguese–Johor forces again held firm.
 During this period, Perak was also drawn into the conflict.
 In 1577, Sultan Mansur Shah I of Perak vanished under mysterious circumstances, widely believed to have been abducted by Acehnese forces.
 Members of the Perak royal family were taken to Sumatra, consolidating Aceh's influence over the state.

 Pahang's strategic location drew Aceh's attention in the late sixteenth century, particularly as Johor exerted influence there.
 When Johor installed Raja Bujang, later Sultan Abdul Jalil Shah III, as ruler of Pahang, Aceh retaliated with raids and the taking of royal hostages, including members of the Pahang court.
 These actions reflected Aceh's broader strategy of forcing Malay states into tributary relationships through military pressure and dynastic manipulation.